b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 - This actually *is* a commandment
 - Alcohol is bad in any volume
-- When we say "hot drinks" we don't mean temperature, we just mean tea & coffee
+- When we say "hot drinks" we don't mean temperature, we just mean tea & coffee.
+Iced decaf isn't permissible.
 - Thanks to the industrial revolution and foreign imports, famines are no longer a relevant factor in diet choice— meat is fine all year round
 - ...
 Well, God hasn't killed me yet

 &nbsp;

 This ~~advice~~ commandment is a metric for temple-worthiness.
 If the Lord's Law of Health was really about health, we wouldn't see any obese temple participants.
-I recognize that numerous factors affect one's BMI— I'm not trying to criticize these individuals nor their life choices, but I am observing that the purported "law of health" doesn't seem to be contributing to temple patrons' health.
+I recognize that numerous factors affect one's BMI—I'm not trying to criticize these individuals nor their life choices, but I am observing that the purported "law of health" doesn't seem to be contributing to temple patrons' health.
 I would expect to see a statistically significant disparity between rates of, say, Type 2 Diabetes among practicing Mormons and the rest of the world.
 I should also expect to *not* see 4XL temple clothing available for purchase.
 However, the dirty apostate heathens who both drink coffee and run marathons are forbidden from the temple because they don't follow the Lord's Law of Health (which isn't a commandment.)

 &nbsp;